Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Fragmented - t-Jz models and beyond

 \emph{Is the localization mechanism tied to Hilbert space fragmentation?} \\

-I.e., does localization only happen in the fragmented models, or is it possible to retain localization in more generic situations?
+That is, does localization only happen in the fragmented models, or is it possible to retain localization in more generic situations?
 Moreover, what kind of transport behavior do we expect if localization breaks down when the Hilbert space is no longer fragmented?
 Will the dopants, e.g., immediately start to diffuse?